WCRP-CORDEX/ml-benchmark/README.md

 ## Model Training and Evaluation

 For each experiment, models must be trained for the two required target variables (temperature and precipition), jointly (multivariate) or individually.
 If possible, please train the models both with and without model orography as a covariate (this will correspond to two separate submissions; for more details, see “Contributing to the benchmark”).
 This will allow us to assess the importance of including such covariates in the models.
+Some examples of model training can be found in [./training](./training).

-A comprehensive set of evaluation metrics and accompanying code for assessing ML-based downscaling methods within the CORDEX ML-Bench framework is provided in this repository.
-Additional information and illustrative notebooks demonstrating their use are available in [./evaluation](/evaluation)
+A comprehensive set of evaluation diagnostics and accompanying code for assessing ML-based downscaling methods within the CORDEX ML-Bench framework is provided in this repository ([./evaluation](/evaluation)).
+Similar diagnostics will be used for online benchmarking, so users can use therse as guidelines for developing their models.

 ## Contributing to the benchmark [PROVISIONAL]